x0pherl/partomatic/docs/partomatic_config.md

 from dataclasses import field

 class BearingConfig(PartomaticConfig):
-    yaml_tree: str = "wheel/bearing"
     radius: float = 10
     spindle_radius: float = 2

 class WheelConfig(PartomaticConfig):
-    yaml_tree = "wheel"
     depth: float = 2
     radius: float = 50
     bearing: BearingConfig = field(default_factory=BearingConfig)
 ```

-You may have noted a few things that aren't obvious given the YAML section above.
-Let's take a deeper look at yaml_tree and the field definition for the bearing.

-## yaml_tree

-The value `yaml_tree` defines the tree of the configuration within a file that you would like to load.
-For our example, not that "wheel" is the root object of our yaml file because our first line reads `wheel:`.

-Bearing is a sub element of that wheel object, because it is at the same indent level as `depth` and `radius`.
-Partomatic separates objects on the tree with the `/` character, so we define the bearing's `yaml_tree` as `wheel/bearing` so it could be loaded independently from the same file.

-Note that the yaml tree of the sub object is not _required_ to follow this pattern.
-In our sample case it makes it easy to load a bearing object from the same file as the wheel if only the bearing is required for some python files within our project. `yaml_tree` can also be passed when initializing the BearingConfig object, so it could be overwritten if appropriate.

 ## field factory